 In many industrial environments, sensors are required to operate in the presence of high ambient noise.
-These noise sources take on many forms; for example, SCR transients, relays, radio transmitters, arc welders, ac motors, et cetera.
-They may also be used at considerable distance from the signal conditioning circuitry.
+These noise sources take on many forms; for example, SCR transients, relays, radio transmitters, arc welders, ac motors, and so on.
+They may also be used at considerable distances from the signal conditioning circuitry.
 These high noise environments are very typically in the form of electric fields, so the voltage output of the temperature sensor can be susceptible to contamination from these noise sources.